PlusHaze/TrayNotification/README.md

 <p align="center">
 You can also customize the notification and animation type individually.
-For example, below shows a `NOTICE` notification with a fading animation.
+For example, a <em>NOTICE</em> notification with a fading animation:
 </p>

 ```java